A Complicated Racial History Underpins Politics In Virginia

 Northam had strong support from African-American voters in his 2017 race for governor.
 Now black leaders say they've been let down after seeing the racist photo in his medical school yearbook.

-"Because those images bring back hate, bring to memory ... things that we are trying to heal over, get over, put it in the past," says Robert Barnett, vice president of the Virginia NAACP, which has called for Northam to resign.
+"Because those images bring back hate, bring to memory ... things that we are trying to heal over, get over, put it in the past," said Robert Barnett, vice president of the Virginia NAACP, which has called for Northam to resign.

-The weight of history is strong in the Commonwealth.
+The weight of history is strong in the commonwealth.

-"The system of enslavement that we know in America really was born here," says historian Gregg Kimball with the Library of Virginia.
+"The system of enslavement that we know in America really was born here," said historian Gregg Kimball with the Library of Virginia.

-"You don't overcome a legacy like that overnight," Kimball says.
+"You don't overcome a legacy like that overnight," Kimball said.
 "And even though we see advances in terms of different people that have different ethnicities and races serving in politics, there's still this undertone."

-Richmond is a walking tour of American history: Thomas Jefferson designed the capitol building, the White House of the Confederacy is located here, and it was the site of one of the nation's busiest slave markets.
+Richmond is a walking tour of American history: Thomas Jefferson designed the Capitol building, the White House of the Confederacy is located here, and it was the site of one of the nation's busiest slave markets.
 Yet there has been a concerted effort to move from Old South nostalgia to telling the broader story of Virginia's history.

 The American Civil War Museum, which operates the White House of the Confederacy and a museum at Appomattox, is creating a new space along the Richmond riverfront expected to open later this year.
-It's a modern glass structure built around the brick ruins of the Tredegar Iron Works which once supplied the U.S. Navy and the Confederacy.
+It's a modern glass structure built around the brick ruins of the Tredegar Iron Works, which once supplied the U.S. Navy and the Confederacy.

-"We really wanted to create a space where immediately coming into it you see this connection between past and present," says CEO Christy Coleman.
+"We really wanted to create a space where immediately coming into it you see this connection between past and present," said CEO Christy Coleman.

-Coleman says the scandals rocking the capitol reveal the need for a deeper understanding of history and what the Ku Klux Klan and blackface actually represent.
+Coleman said the scandals rocking the Capitol reveal the need for a deeper understanding of history and what the Ku Klux Klan and blackface actually represent.

-"Those images, even if they're 35 years ago, still have a real power and they have an ugliness," Coleman says.
-"Because they're both tied to a form of domestic terrorism that the nation still deals with right?"
+"Those images, even if they're 35 years ago, still have a real power and they have an ugliness," Coleman said.
+"Because they're both tied to a form of domestic terrorism that the nation still deals with, right?"

 Not many politicians have stood by Northam.

-But today, Republican state senator Richard Stuart, a friend, came to his defense.
-"I think we need to give him the chance to stand up and work through this and I think that in the long run can be very helpful to the commonwealth and the country," says Stuart.
+But Republican state Sen. Richard Stuart, a friend, came to his defense.
+"I think we need to give him the chance to stand up and work through this and I think that in the long run can be very helpful to the commonwealth and the country," said Stuart.

-He says poor judgement years ago should not outweigh Northam's service given that racial attitudes in rural Virginia at the time were far different than they are today.
+He said poor judgment years ago should not outweigh Northam's service given that racial attitudes in rural Virginia at the time were far different than they are today.

-The head of the state's Republican party is not buying that defense.
+The head of the state's Republican Party is not buying that defense.

-"If you're in your mid 20s dressing, in blackface or a KKK robe, that's a little bit beyond youthful indiscretions at that point," says Jack Wilson, chairman of the Virginia GOP.
+"If you're in your mid-20s dressing, in blackface or a KKK robe, that's a little bit beyond youthful indiscretions at that point," said Jack Wilson, chairman of the Virginia GOP.

 The party is calling on both Northam and Attorney General Mark Herring to resign.